Successful Teaching And Learning Strategies

 One: People Learn What is Personally Meaningful

 The key to motivating students to learn is making their subject matter meaningful to them.
 By doing this, you will rapidly engage them in learning.
 In teaching math, an instructor could show how concepts and formulae apply in solving daily life problems related to money, finance, and budgets.
-An EFL or ESL teacher could present dialogs and stories in comic strip fashion about topics which are popular among kids.
+An EFL or ESL teacher could present dialogs and stories in comic strip fashion about topics that are popular among kids.

 Two: Associative Learning